 Insurance companies are highly motivated stakeholders in the retail industry and play a major role in cargo security.
 Cargo theft is often perceived as an insurance problem; therefore, its effect on the economy cannot be underestimated.
 As Jared Palmer explained in his article in Inbound Logistics, when companies report cases of trucks being hijacked, insurance premiums are raised the following year because the trucking company may not cover the entire loss—even with coverage based on their deductible.
 Getting a similar shipment for the retailers affected may not be possible, which can negatively affect the retailer’s target of meeting their customers’ demands and vendors’ “first to market” commitments.

 If a truck transporting goods has been hijacked, for example, the trucking company pays for the stolen products and the loss.
 Covering the entire loss could be impossible because of the deductible policy.
 Rates for future shipments for the same product will be raised to cover the loss incurred, and additional costs will be passed to the retailers (shippers) who will pass them to their customers.

 Both the manufacturing company and the retailers have to pay an extra amount to cover the loss incurred by the shipment company to obtain a similar product.
 In inflicting financial damages to shippers, consumers, manufacturers, and carriers, cargo theft has had the highest impact.

 The most critical impact to any company is on its image, awareness, and other relationships.
 When cases of theft happen, the stolen product is typically reintroduced via gray markets to the supply chain through illegal means that are out of control for the brand owner.
 Criminals tamper with the goods and change their prices, and the impact is felt by both the end user and channel partners.

 To read the full article, visit “Cargo Theft and Its Impact on the Retail Community,” which was originally published in 2016.
-This article was updated February 16, 2017.
+This excerpt was updated August 8, 2018.